 Another of Dad’s favorite things were his weekly trips to Shelmerdine Garden Center with Gail.
 Dad definitely had a green thumb and the plants they purchased together, thrived under his care.

 Dad was a truly a humble man who was generous and would help out anyone who asked.

 A celebration of his life will take place on Friday, November 1st at 2:00 p.m. at Charleswood United Church Hall.

 We will miss him and will cherish his memory.

 In lieu of flowers, donations can be made to the Winnipeg Humane Society in memory of James Bannatyne.

-To send flowers to James (Jim) Bannatyne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James (Jim) Bannatyne, please visit our floral store.